emmettbutler/bum_rush/README.md

 resolution to 1280x720.
 It will also not work well on screens that are taller than they are wide.

+Some users experience issues where controllers are not bound properly to characters.
+Under certain conditions, your system can think multiple controllers are connected to the same USB port or logical controller port.
+If you encounter issues like this on Windows, you might try investigating the Device Manager app.
+Under the Human Interface Devices submenu, check out the list of connected devices and make sure it matches the physical controllers you have plugged into your system.
+If you see something you don't think should be there, you can disconnect it by right-clicking and selecting Uninstall.
+This isn't guaranteed to fix controller binding issues, but it has helped us with many different types of problems.

 If you have technical questions or would like support for another type of controller, please contact Emmett Butler at emmett.butler321@gmail.com.